DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 #### Grade Book, Results and Scores

-TODO: If there is no line item, show a Messagebox > Info
+If no “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Grade Book” will be available when the “Line Item” is available.

 The "Grade Book, Results and Scores" tab provides a view to the performance of the users that have interacted with the tool.
 It is visible/accessible, if the tool